Memory of the World Register in Arab States

 The sarcophagus of Ahiram in Lebanon contains the oldest known inscription of the Phoenician alphabet, the precursor to all alphabets in the world.

 UNESCO's Memory of the World International Register lists documentary heritage – texts, audio-visual materials, library and archive holdings – that have been judged to be of global importance.
 The register brings that heritage to the attention of experts and the wider public, promoting the preservation, digitization, and dissemination of those materials.

 The first inscriptions were added to the register in 1997.
-As of 2023, 496 pieces of documentary heritage had been included in the register.
-Of these, seventeen were nominated by countries from the region of the Arab States.
+As of 2025, 570 pieces of documentary heritage had been included in the register.
+Of these, 24 were nominated or co-nominated by countries from the region of the Arab States.
 They include religious and secular manuscripts, texts carved on stone, maps, and historical archives.